helenclx/leilukin-site/src/shrines/starwarskotor/resources/kotor2-mod-list.md

 : Tier 1 - Essential

 Leilukin’s Comment
 : I’ve always hated how skimpy the vanilla dancer outfit is, like how much I hate the vanilla dancer model.
-With this mod and the dancer model fix from Player & Party Underwear make the “dancing for Vogga” sequence more bearable.
+With this mod and the dancer model fix from redrob41's character model fixes make the “dancing for Vogga” sequence more bearable.

 ---

 ### 4GB Patch

 Mod Name